On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Setup and the Target and Fitting Lemmas

 As we remarked earlier, the Fitting Lemma will be essential for proving Phase II.
-One important idea is that, using the Target Lemma (Lemma \ref{targetlemma}), we can find an $h$ such that the domain ${\tilde V_h}$ fits inside ${\tilde V_{2h}} \setminus {\hat N}$ which will allow us to apply the Polynomial Implementation Lemma which we will need to correct the error from the Phase I immediately prior to this.
-The other important fact is that $h \rightarrow 0_+$ as $\epsilon_1 \rightarrow 0_+$ which, as we will see, is the key to controlling the loss of domain needed for the correction of the error from the Phase I immediately prior to this and which is the purpose of Phase II.\\
+Basically, part \emph{(1)} of the statement says that, for each $0 < \epsilon_1 \le \tilde \epsilon_1$, the domain $\tilde V_{h(\epsilon_1)}$ `fits' inside ${\tilde V_{2h(\epsilon_1)}} \setminus {\hat N}$ which will allow us to apply the Polynomial Implementation Lemma which we will need to correct the error from the Phase I immediately prior to this.
+On the other hand, part \emph{(2)} of the statement says that $h(\epsilon_1) \rightarrow 0_+$ as $\epsilon_1 \rightarrow 0_+$ which, as we will see, is the key to controlling the loss of domain incurred by the correction of the error from the Phase I immediately prior to this and which is the purpose of Phase II.

 Observe that getting $\tilde V_h$ to fit inside ${\tilde V_{2h}} \setminus {\hat N}$ as above is easier if the value of $h$ is \emph{large} while ensuring the loss of domain is small requires a value of $h$ which is \emph{small}.
 Indeed it is the tension between these competing requirements for $h$ which makes proving Phase II so delicate and why the Target and Fitting Lemmas are so essential.
-Before we move on to the statement and proof of Phase II, we state a further technical lemma that will be useful in the proof of Phase II:
+Before we move on to the statement and proof of Phase II, we state one last technical lemma that will be of use to us later.